Revisiting Long-term Time Series Forecasting: An Investigation on Linear Mapping: Introduction

-In the following sections, after introducing problem definition and experimental setup, we conduct a comprehensive investigation with intensive experiments and analysis into the inner working mechanisms of recent time series forecasting models, aiming to answer these questions raised above through extensive experiments and theoretical analysis.
-The main contributions of this paper are: \begin{itemize} \item We investigate the efficacy of different components in recent time series forecasting models, finding that linear mapping is critical to their forecasting performance, as shown in Sec.~\ref{sec:3}. \item We demonstrate the effectiveness of linear mapping for learning periodicity in long-term time series forecasting tasks with both theoretical and experimental evidence and propose simple yet effective baselines for a fairer comparison in the future (as shown in Table~\ref{tab:3}). \item We examine the limitations of the linear mapping when dealing with multivariate time series with different periodic channels, and analysis the impact of the input horizon and a remedial technique called Channel-Independent, as shown in Figures~\ref{fig:10} and~\ref{fig:11}. \end{itemize}
+In the following sections, after introducing problem definition and experimental setup, we conduct a comprehensive investigation with extensive experiments and theoretical analysis to answer these questions raised above.
+The main contributions of this paper are: \begin{itemize} \item We investigate the efficacy of different components in recent time series forecasting models, finding that affine mapping is critical to their forecasting performance. \item We demonstrate the effectiveness of affine mapping for learning periodicity in long-term time series forecasting tasks with both theoretical and experimental evidence.
+Especially, we provide a closed-form solution for linear models in forecasting periodic signals, which also achieves competitive performance in commonly used benchmarks. \item We examine the limitations of linear models when dealing with more complex datasets.
+Specifically, linear models generally struggle with predicting aperiodic signals or multivariate time series with varying periods.
+Potential remedies are provided for future study. \end{itemize}